BitcoinDesign/Guide/guide/contribute/formatting.md

 #### Figma embed

-Figma embeds are automatically resized to comfortable fit into the visible screen area.
+Figma embeds are automatically resized to comfortably fit into the visible screen area.
+Unfortunately, Figma uses a large number of trackers on their embeds.
+For the time being we recommend using an image with a link to the prototype instead of an embed.

 ```html
 <div class="figma-embed">